ashrafsaqib/laravel-crud-tutorial-chatgpt/README.md

 It provided me with Layout file that I saved in resources views directory

 My Prompts for generating view files
-1. Give me views files for the above crud in bootstrap 5 and using above layout file . ( Chatgpt Answered me with view files but there were two issues a.
+`1.
+Give me views files for the above crud in bootstrap 5 and using above layout file.` ( Chatgpt Answered me with view files but there were two issues a.
 I wanted to use same create and edit form file , b. it didn't provide show contact file  )
-2. use same file for create and edit ( chatgpt modified the create file and provided me with view file that can be used for both create / edit form view )
+2. Use same file for create and edit ( Chatgpt modified the create file and provided me with view file that can be used for both create / edit form view )
 3. A file to display a Contact ( Upon this prompt, chatgpt provided me the show contact view file )

-The I asked Chatgpt to Modify the Controller Code to handle CRUD Operations using this prompt " update the controller file with related function so that crud operations work and use the above views "
+The I asked Chatgpt to Modify the Controller Code to handle CRUD Operations using this prompt `" update the controller file with related function so that crud operations work and use the above views "`

 It successfully Modified the controller and provided me with code that was pretty fine except a few changes I had to make.